shanept/node-net-snmp/README.md

         timeout: 5000,
         transport: "udp4",
         trapPort: 162,
-        version: snmp.Version1
+        version: snmp.Version1,
+        community: "public"
     };

-    var session = snmp.createSession ("127.0.0.1", "public", options);
+    var session = snmp.createSession ("127.0.0.1", options);

 The optional `target` parameter defaults to `127.0.0.1`.
 The optional `community` parameter defaults to `public`.
+An object may be passed in the style of the SNMPv3 API as options instead of community.
 The optional `options` parameter is an object, and can contain the following items:

  * `port` - UDP port to send requests too, defaults to `161`
  * `retries` - Number of times to re-send a request, defaults to `1`